Clinton D. McKinnon: Congress

 McKinnon was first elected to the House of Representatives in 1948, defeating Republican incumbent Charles K. Fletcher, founder of Home Federal Savings and Loan.
 During the campaign, McKinnon hogged the stage for 15 minutes, keeping President Truman from speaking to the crowd waiting for him.
 Later in Washington, McKinnon apologized to Truman, and Truman glared back at McKinnon, then said: "Well, you got elected, didn't you?
 That's the only thing that matters."

 McKinnon served until 1953.
 In Congress, he fought for water projects for San Diego.
 Gordon Luce, then the California Republican Party Chairman, said that he was a bright and hard-working leader that even political opponents respected.
 In 1952, instead of running for reelection, he ran for the Democratic nomination for Senator against better-known Republican Senator Bill Knowland.
 Candidates could then run in multiple party primaries in California, and Knowland won both the Republican and Democratic primaries.
 Since the Congressional districts were redrawn in 1952, McKinnon was the last Representative to serve all of San Diego County.

 Later career

-McKinnon was a delegate to the Democratic National Conventions in 1952 and 1956.
+McKinnon was a delegate to the 1952 and 1956 Democratic National Conventions.

 McKinnon preferred to be known as a journalist rather than a politician.
+In December 1952, as he prepared to leave office, he bought the Los Angeles Daily News, which he sold two years later.

 His other ventures included the La Jolla Light, Coronado Journal, and radio station KSDJ (now KCBQ).